grafana/grafana/docs/sources/panels/transformations.md

 ### Merge

-Use this transformation to _merge_ the result from multipe queries into one single result based on the time field.
+Use this transformation to _merge_ the result from multiple queries into one single result based on the time field.
 This is really helpful when using the table panel visualization.

 In the example below, we are visualizing multiple queries returning table data before applying the transformation.